Geeksltd/GCop/Rules/GCop166.md

 ## Rule description

 Using assignment within conditional statements would decrease readability.
-Instead you should use seperate statements for the assignment, and the comparison.
+Instead you should use separate statements for the assignment, and the comparison.

 ## Example 1